cdig/cd-module/README.md

 ## Planned For v3+

 ### Audio
 This is an open issue.. not sure the right way to solve it.
 Doing speaker icons per-main might be.. too much visual noise, if they're in context.
-Perhaps, they can sit just outside the main, off to the right.
+Perhaps, they can sit just outside the cd-main, off to the right.
 That might be a nice spot for other UI elements, too, like the score indicator.

 ### New Score Animation
 Perhaps, little effervescent bubbles that float up and disappear.
 I seem to like bubbles.